CumulusNetworks/docs/content/nvue-reference/Show-Commands/System.md

 ## <h>nv show system memory</h>

-Shows information about the switch memory, such as the total amount of memory, the amount of free and used memory,and the percent of memory utilized.
+Shows information about the switch memory, such as the total amount of memory, the amount of free and used memory, and the percent of memory utilized.

 ### Version History